top of page

 Health Matters

 Rehabilitation also involves assessing the condition of the dogs medical state and correcting any issues contributing to the aggression.
 There are 3 Veterinarians involved in Buddy’s case.
-I discuss the medical issues found with Buddy, which we believe have been contributing to his aggression, in my later blog post "Rehab 5 - Medical issues contributing to Buddy's aggression".
+I discuss the medical issues found with Buddy, which we believe have been contributing to his aggressive behavior in my later blog post "Rehab 5 - Medical issues contributing to Buddy's aggression".
 In this post I also explain what we are doing to treat these medical issues.
 The cost of assessing and treating these medical issues has been the majority of the cost of Buddy's rehabilitation.

 You can feel good knowing that every cent of your purchase goes directly to pay Buddy's rehabilitation expenses.